-The 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Live Ventures Incorporated (the "Company"), a Nevada corporation, will be held offhursday, June 27, 2024, at 10:00 a.m., Pacific Daylight Time, at our principal executive offices located at 325 E. Warm Springs Road, Suite 102, Las Vegas, Nevada 89119 for the following purposes:
+The 2025 Annual Meeting of Stockholders ("Annual Meeting") of Live Ventures Incorporated ("Company"), a Nevada corporation, will be held on Thursday, June 26, 2025, at 10:00 a.m., Pacific Daylight Time, at our principal executive offices located at 325 E. Warm Springs Road, Suite 102, Las Vegas, Nevada 89119 for the following purposes:

 - 1. To elect five directors to our Board of Directors. - 2.
-To ratify the appointment of Frazier & Deeter, LLC as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2024. - 3.
+To ratify the appointment of Frazier & Deeter, LLC as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2025. - 3.
+To hold an advisory vote to approve named executive officer compensation. - 4.
+To hold an advisory vote on the frequency of future advisory votes on executive compensation. - 5.
 To transact such other business as may properly come before the meeting and any adjournments thereof.

-The Company's Board of Directors has fixed the close of business on May 10, 2024 as the record date for the Annual Meeting.
+The Company's Board of Directors has fixed the close of business on May 9, 2025, as the record date for the Annual Meeting.
 Only the holders of record of the Company's common stock as of the close of business on the record date are entitled to receive notice of, and to vote at, the Annual Meeting and any adjournment thereof.
-We have also enclosed with this notice (i) our Annual Report on Form 10-K for the fiscal year ended September 30, 2023 and (ii) a Proxy Statement.
+We have also enclosed with this notice (i) our Annual Report on Form 10-K for the fiscal year ended September 30, 2024 and (ii) a Proxy Statement.